dazhiyang/SolarData/README.md

 ## License

-This package is under the MIT license.
+This package is under the GPL-2 license.